wjstanistreet/wjstanistreet/README.md

 ## Hey world, I'm Will Stanistreet! 👋

-💻  I'm a software engineer-in-training with an interest in full-stack development and data science!
+💻  I'm a software developer with an interest in full-stack development and data science!

 🩻  I have a Master's in Biomedical Engineering, having done my disertation in medical image processing.